Cui Jie

 Selected solo and two-person exhibitions: Species as Gifts, Centre Pompidou x West Bund Museum Project, West Bund Museum, Shanghai, China (2023); Cui Jie: Thermal Landscapes, Pilar Corrias, London, UK (2023); New Model Village, Focal Point Gallery, Essex, UK (2022); From Pavilion to Space Station, Center for Chinese Contemporary Art, Manchester, UK (2019); The Peak Tower, Pilar Corrias, London, UK (2019); To Make a Good Chair, Antenna Space, Shanghai, China (2019); The Enormous Space (with Lee Kit), OCAT, Shenzhen, China (2018); Latter, Former, Mother’s Tankstation, Dublin, Ireland (2016); Cui Jie: The Proposals for Old and New Urbanism, Leo Xu Projects, Shanghai, China (2014) among others.

-Selected group exhibitions: Shanghai Biennale: Cosmos Cinema, curated by the team led by Anton Vidokle, Power Station of Art, Shanghai, China (2023); Horizons: Is there anybody out there?, curated by Robin Peckham, Antenna Space, China (2023); Brave New World: 16 Painters for the 21st century, Museum de Fundatie, Zwolle, The Netherlands (2023); Steadfastly Revise for the Standards in Nonproductive Construction: Part I: Solid Molds, Long March Space, Beijing, China (2022); Common Ground: UCCA 15th Anniversary Patrons Collection Exhibition, UCCA, Beijing, China (2022); Liquid Ground, Para Site, Hong Kong, China (2021); Metal, Wood, Water, Fire, and Earth, Pace Palo Alto, San Francisco, US (2021); L’Invitation au voyage, Esther Schipper, Berlin, Germany (2021); Taipei Biennial 2020: You and I Don’t Live on the Same Planet, Centre Pompidou, Metz, France (2021); Taipei Fine Arts Museum, Taipei (2020); 1st X Museum Triennial: How Do We Begin?, X Museum, Beijing, China (2020); China Africa, Centre Pompidou, Paris, France (2020); Uncompleted, Sifang Art Museum, Nanjing, China (2019); Phantom Plane, Cyberpunk in the Year of the Future, Tai Kwun Contemporary Art Museum, Hong Kong, China(2019); An Opera for Animals, Para Site, Hong Kong, China (2019); Cosmopolis #1.5: Enlarged Intelligence, Centre Pompidou & Mao Jihong Arts Foundation, Chengdu, China (2018); Long March Project: Building Code Violations III—Special Economic Zone, Guangdong Time Museum, Guangzhou, China (2018); FRONT International: Cleveland Triennial for Contemporary Art: An American City, Cleveland, US (2018); Past Skin, MoMA PS1, New York, US (2017) among others.
+Selected group exhibitions: One and All: New Artistic Styles of Contemporary Painting, curated by Yi Ying, Wang Jing and Yuan Jiawei are executive curators, National Art Museum of China, Beijing(2024); Shanghai Biennale: Cosmos Cinema, curated by the team led by Anton Vidokle, Power Station of Art, Shanghai, China (2023); Horizons: Is there anybody out there?, curated by Robin Peckham, Antenna Space, China (2023); Brave New World: 16 Painters for the 21st century, Museum de Fundatie, Zwolle, The Netherlands (2023); Steadfastly Revise for the Standards in Nonproductive Construction: Part I: Solid Molds, Long March Space, Beijing, China (2022); Common Ground: UCCA 15th Anniversary Patrons Collection Exhibition, UCCA, Beijing, China (2022); Liquid Ground, Para Site, Hong Kong, China (2021); Metal, Wood, Water, Fire, and Earth, Pace Palo Alto, San Francisco, US (2021); L’Invitation au voyage, Esther Schipper, Berlin, Germany (2021); Taipei Biennial 2020: You and I Don’t Live on the Same Planet, Centre Pompidou, Metz, France (2021); Taipei Fine Arts Museum, Taipei (2020); 1st X Museum Triennial: How Do We Begin?, X Museum, Beijing, China (2020); China Africa, Centre Pompidou, Paris, France (2020); Uncompleted, Sifang Art Museum, Nanjing, China (2019); Phantom Plane, Cyberpunk in the Year of the Future, Tai Kwun Contemporary Art Museum, Hong Kong, China(2019); An Opera for Animals, Para Site, Hong Kong, China (2019); Cosmopolis #1.5: Enlarged Intelligence, Centre Pompidou & Mao Jihong Arts Foundation, Chengdu, China (2018); Long March Project: Building Code Violations III—Special Economic Zone, Guangdong Time Museum, Guangzhou, China (2018); FRONT International: Cleveland Triennial for Contemporary Art: An American City, Cleveland, US (2018); Past Skin, MoMA PS1, New York, US (2017) among others.

 Artworks